 🥧 More Vegan Baking Basics

 - Preheat oven and prepare pan: Preheat your oven to 175°C (350°F).
-Lightly grease the base and sides of a round 9" tart tin with some oil or vegan butter, if desired you can also line the base with parchment paper.
+Lightly grease the base and sides of a round 9" tart tin with some oil or vegan butter and lightly dust with flour, if desired you can also line the base with parchment paper.

 - Roll out the dough: Roll out the chilled dough so that it is an inch or so larger than the circumference of the tart tin.
 Use the rolling pin to carefully lift the pastry over the tin and use your fingers to gently ease the pastry into the side of the tin.
 Use a knife or pastry scissors to cut around the edges, allowing it to rise slightly higher than the sides of the pan.
 Pierce the dough several times using a fork.

 - To Parbake (partially baked - fillings cooked in the oven): Take a sheet of parchment paper and cut it into a circle slightly larger than the tart.
 Rest it on top of the pastry and fill the base with dried beans, rice, lentils, or baking beads.
 Parbake in the oven for 15 minutes.
 Then carefully remove the beans/baking beads from the tart.
 If using a baked filling such as apple tart or apricot tart, follow the directions in that specific recipe for the remaining bake time, otherwise move on to the next step to fully blind-bake the tart shell.